 But several houses were lost.

-Alas many Zig Zag carriages were also lost.
+Alas much Zig Zag rolling stock was also lost.

 Services are further temporarily suspended.

 We hope to restart in 2015.

 Zig Zag Railway is a not-for-profit Co-operative that relies on ticket sales (when it is running)